nsxz/RE_Plugins/flash_tools/rabc_gui/README.txt

 modified script blocks back into flash files.

 dependancies:
-  scivb_lite scintinilla control for syntax highlighting.
+  scivb2 scintinilla control for syntax highlighting.
   hexed: hexeditor control for binary data viewing.
   wingraphviz:
   MSCOMCTL.OCX
   RICHTX32.OCX
   vbscript.dll

+-> note: SciLexer.dll is a special compile for this project

 All of these are installed with pdfstreamdumper